ndom91/briefkasten/README.md

 $ npm start
 ```

+## 🕸 Related

-## 🌍 Browser Extension
+### 🌍 Browser Extension

 There is a companion browser extension in the works which you can use to add websites to your vault while browsing the web.
-It can be found at [ndom91/briefkasten-extension](https://github.com/ndom91/briefkasten-extension).
+It can be found at [`ndom91/briefkasten-extension`](https://github.com/ndom91/briefkasten-extension).
 It is currently not published on any of the Browser Extension Stores, but can be built locally and loaded as a development extension in any Chromium based browser.
 More details in that repository.

 ![Screenshot Extension](screenshot_extension.png)

+### 🧑‍🏭 Screenshot Job

+There is also a background job to fill in bookmarks which do not have a valid image.
+It can be found in the [`ndom91/briefkasten-scrape`](https://github.com/ndom91/briefkasten-scrape) repository.
+This job runs every 3 hours in a Github Action and processes 5 bookmarks at a time.

 ## 👷 Contributing